ISET/isetmultispectral/README.md

 multispectral
 =============

-Processing multispectral data in various ways
+Reading and processing multispectral data for special applications.
+Connected to ISETCAM data formats.